InformaticsMatters/virtual-screening/data-manager/docs/im-virtual-screening/ph4-align-to-fragments.md

 Additional options for the *smiles* and *simple* jobs:

 * **Filename for results**: the file name for the results (can include a directory path)

+Additional options for the *simple* and *workflow* jobs:

+* **Generate 3D coords**: generate 3D coordinates for the input molecule (using OpenBabel)
+* **Generate unique title line for each record**: generate a title (number) for each input that will become the title line of the SDF output file that identifies the input molecule (needed for grouping and sorting)
+* **SMILES input has header line**: if the input is SMILES then this option specifies to skip a header line
+* **SMILES input delimiter**: if the input is SMILES then use this delimiter (one of tab, comma, space or pipe)

 Additional options for the *workflow* job: